ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Related Work

 Despite rapid progress, LLM-based web agents face significant challenges in repetitive tasks.
 A common concern is the reliability of task performance.
 Recent studies have found that only about 30\% of multi-step web tasks can be completed successfully by advanced agents like Operator~\cite{openai2025operator}, and many other agents achieve far lower success rates on average, often below 20\% on realistic web automation benchmarks~\cite{ning2025survey, xue2504illusion, skyvern, song2025bearcubs}.
 Another fundamental issue is inconsistent behavior that limits reusability.
 Since agent decisions emerge from probabilistic language model outputs, the exact sequence of actions can vary from run to run, and these agents fall short in being reused in similar tasks~\cite{xue2504illusion, openai2025operator, pan2024webcanvas, levy2024st}.
 Such ad-hoc behavior also leads to unpredictable failures.
 When an unexpected webpage status change happens (e.g., a pop-up menu), the agent behaves differently across runs and fails in various ways~\cite{ledel2025fundamental}.
-To address these limitations, we focus on augmenting reliability and consistency with execution guards and self-recovery, and boosting reusability through successful and failed experiences from multiple executions of the same and similar tasks.
+To address these limitations, we focus on augmenting agent reliability and consistency with execution guards and self-recovery, and boosting reusability through successful and failed experiences from multiple executions of the same and similar tasks.

 \textbf{Workflow synthesis for web agents.} A promising approach to address web agents' limitations is to automatically learn and reuse execution workflows as part of their reasoning process.
 For example, Agent Workflow Memory (AWM)~\cite{wang2024agent} induces commonly used workflows from an agent's past experiences and injects them into the agent's memory to guide future actions.
 Leveraging learned workflows, AWM significantly boosted success rates on long-horizon web tasks (e.g., +24.6\% on the Mind2Web benchmark~\cite{deng2023mind2web}) while reducing the number of execution steps.
 Other work has explored representing workflows in various forms to guide the agent, including natural language~\cite{li2024autoflow}, descriptive workflow language~\cite{deng2023mind2web}, and pseudo-code~\cite{zhou2023webarena, wang2024agent}.
-In our work, we similarly induce agent workflows automatically, with a specific focus on synthesizing execution guards in the workflow to enhance agent reliability and reusability using any representation of the workflow.